 Nevertheless, Shark IONFlex DuoClean still scored a 98% on our cleaning tests compared to Dyson V11’s 99%.
 So the cleaning performance is effectively the same.

 The question really is whether all of the usability and convenience factors on the Dyson V11 are worth the extra money for you.
 In terms of cleaning power, it’s a closer comparison.

 Shark Vacuums Overview

 They develop vacuums that are designed to suit the modern home.
-Many Shark models are adaptive, unique, and will literally bend over backwards to help make cleaning your home easier.
+Many Shark models are adaptive, unique, and some can quite literally bend in half to help make cleaning easier.

 Dyson Vacuums Overview

 With the release of the Dyson V10, owner James Dyson was quoted saying “this is why I’ve stopped developing corded vacuums”, in regards to their small, powerful motor on the cordless stick vacuums.

 Since the V10 launched in March of 2018, Dyson has not released a single new corded vacuum.
 However, they have released several cordless vacuums including the V11 Torque Drive (launched 2019) and V11 Outsize (launched 2020).

 Both Shark and Dyson are well known for their selection of cordless stick vacuums.
 As battery performance increases nearly every year cordless vacuums have fewer disadvantages relative to corded vacuums.

 This guide is going to look at design, battery power, cleaning performance, size, features, and more.